hackersanddesigners/ageofdust/README.md

 To do:

 * right resistors selection for trigger different tracks
-* check mp3 module with ESP32 wroom devkit - done
+* check mp3 module with ESP32 wroom devkit - DIDNT WORK
-* check mp3 module with attiny85 - done
+* check mp3 module with attiny85 - WORKS - (need programmer)

-## Questions for Juliette

-* how many participants are we thinking? > 10-20 working in pairs
-* it could be cool to go [soft](https://www.kobakant.at/DIY/) (wearable props), but this is an entirely different making process.
-Could also be wearable but hard :)
-* What kind of materials would you prefer for casings?
-Natural materials?
-Plastics?
-Recycled?
-Integrated into costume?

-## Budget

-Max € 750 for all materials, components, tools

-## Workflow

-* Research some options to make sure things work together, based on wishes
-* Document some examples for participants on how things work/connect
-* The actual exploration - building tools for the script - will happen in the workshop
+* check mp3 module with digispark - WORKS (no programmer needed!)

 ## Audio in: recording & playback